zio/zio-kafka/README.md

 Please feel free to use the [Gitter](https://gitter.im/zio/zio-kafka) channel for any and all questions you may have.

+## Credits

+This library is heavily inspired and made possible by the research and implementation done in [Alpakka Kafka](https://github.com/akka/alpakka-kafka), a library maintained by Lightbend and originally written as Reactive Kafka by SoftwareMill.

+## Legal

+Copyright 2019 Itamar Ravid and the zio-kafka contributors.
+All rights reserved.

 [Link-SonatypeReleases]: https://oss.sonatype.org/content/repositories/releases/dev/zio/zio-kafka_2.12/ "Sonatype Releases"
 [Badge-SonatypeReleases]: https://img.shields.io/nexus/r/https/oss.sonatype.org/dev.zio/zio-kafka_2.12.svg "Sonatype Releases"